 The dominant eye is corrected to see at distance and intermediate, and the non-dominant eye is corrected to see at middle and close range, by using the Extended Depth of Focus technique.
 The brain succeeds in compiling the images obtained from each eye and giving you a good image.

-The only clinic in Romania where you can benefit from this surgery is Ama Optimex Eye Clinic, in Bucharest.
-The only accredited doctors in Romania to do this technique are Dr. Andrei Filip, Dr. Miruna Nicolae and Assoc.
+The first clinic in Romania where you can benefit from this surgery is Ama Optimex Eye Clinic, in Bucharest.
+The first accredited doctors in Romania to do this technique are Dr. Andrei Filip, Dr. Miruna Nicolae and Assoc.
 Prof. Mircea Filip.

 What does PRESBYOND do in particular?